Podocarpus macrophyllus pronounced [pod-oh-KAR-pus mak-roh-FIL-us] and has a few common names:

 Size and Growth

-The yew podocarpus plants can get quite large when grown outdoors.
+The yew podocarpus plants can get quite large growing outdoors.
 In its native region, it may reach up to 20 meters.

-When grown indoors, it’s slow growth rate eventually produces a small tree reaching six feet tall.
+When growing indoors, it’s slow growth rate eventually produces a small tree reaching six feet tall.

 The dense clusters make the plant look like a large fern pine plant.
 The yew pine leaves are typically about two to four inches.

 Flowering and Fragrance